 Facts & Statistics

-- Sierra has three offices: Sacramento, Auburn and Grass Valley and a satellite office in Chico for Post-Adoption services to rural counties.
-With nearly 70 staff, Sierra is licensed to serve families in 12 Northern California counties including Amador, Butte, El Dorado, Nevada, Placer, Sacramento, San Joaquin, Sierra, Solano, Sutter, Yolo and Yuba and in 2016 provided services to more than 667 children.
+- Sierra has three offices: Sacramento, Auburn and Grass Valley.
+With nearly 70 staff, Sierra is licensed to serve families in 12 Northern California counties including Amador, Butte, El Dorado, Nevada, Placer, Sacramento, San Joaquin, Sierra, Solano, Sutter, Yolo and Yuba and in 2017 provided services to more than 771 children.

 - Sierra has an annual budget of $5 million, and 20% of Sierra’s annual revenues come from financial support from the community.

 - On average, Sierra Forever Families must raise $5,000 to place a foster child into a permanent home with additional support from county and state funding.